Fall is a great time to test garden soils.

 Understand the pH and nutrient availability

-In addition to soil texture, it is important to know and understand the pH and nutrient availability of your soil.
+In addition to soil texture, it is vital to know and understand the pH and nutrient availability of your soil.
 Soil pH and nutrient availability can be assessed through a soil sample.
 Check out our section that details how to sample your soil for sending off to a soil lab.

 Soil sampling is not something that needs to be done every year.
 Ideally, it would be done every 3 years.
 Soil pH is a measure of acidity or alkalinity with an ideal soil pH of 6.5; the pH ranges from 6.0 to 7.0 is ideal for most garden vegetables.
 See Figure 2 for pH specifics for different vegetable crops.
 Soil pH can be raised (more alkaline) with the addition of lime or lowered (more acidic) with the addition of sulfur.
 Raising and lowering your pH does take time; once lime or sulfur is applied, it can take a year or more to see any movement in pH.